GPT-FL: Generative Pre-trained Model-Assisted Federated Learning: GPT-FL: Generative Pre-Trained Model-Assisted Federated Learning

 The overall architecture of \texttt{GPT-FL} is illustrated in Figure~\ref{fig:fedgpt}.
-As shown, \texttt{GPT-FL} consists of four steps.
+The objective of \texttt{GPT-FL} is to transfer the knowledge inside the pre-trained foundational models to the FL system to improve the performance of FL.
+To achieve this objective, \texttt{GPT-FL} consists of four steps.
 First, prompts are created based on the label names at the server.
 These prompts are then utilized to guide the generative pre-trained models to generate synthetic data.
 The server uses these generated synthetic data to train a downstream model and distributes the trained model to the clients.
-Lastly, the clients use the trained model as the starting point, and finetune the model with their private data under the standard FL framework until it converges.
-In the following, we describe the details in each step.
+Lastly, the clients use the trained model as the starting point, and finetune the model with their private data under the standard FL framework.
+The pseudocode of \texttt{GPT-FL} is presented in Appendix~\ref{algorithm}.
+We describe the details in each step below.